 How often do I need to wash my cashmere?

 Cashmere has antimicrobial properties due to the presence of lanolin.
 Naturally breathable, moisture-wicking, and odor-repellent, you can wear your cashmere knits as many as 5 times in between washes.
 Washing too often can cause excessive pilling.
-Simply air out at least 24 hours after you have worn it before wearing it again. is a great way to give your cashmere a refresh between washes, therefore conserving water.
+Simply air out at least 24 hours after you have worn it before wearing it again.

 What can I do if my cashmere developed a hole?